GPCRmd/simulation_pipeline/README.md

 ]
 ```
 An input.json example is included in the demo folder
+IMPORTANT: if your system includes a peptide ligand, please set "L" as its chain ID in the input PDB file.

 ## Force field and ligand parametrization
 To build and simulate our systems we always use the most recent version of CHARMM General Force Field (CGenFF, https://mackerell.umaryland.edu/charmm_ff.shtml#charmm).
 A partial copy of this force field is included in 'toppar/' to run the demo set.